-COMPOSITION: any graduate-level composition course approved by the advisor.
+- Composition electives: any graduate-level composition course approved by the advisor

-Note: Students enrolled in any of these classes must inform the professor that they are pursuing the Advanced Certificate in the Art of Improvisation in order to devise, in a close collaboration between the student and the teacher, assignments/projects compatible with their course of study.
+NOTE: Students enrolled in any of these classes must inform the professor that they are pursuing the Certificate of Advanced Achievement in the Art of Improvisation in order to devise, in a close collaboration between the student and the teacher, assignments/projects compatible with their course of study.

 RECITAL: At the completion of the coursework, for which the student must receive a grade of B+ or higher, the student will organize/perform an hour-long improvisation recital demonstrating a range of improvisational skills in different ensemble settings (for instance: as a solo performer; soloists with a chamber group, a large orchestra, a jazz ensemble: a studio orchestra, collaborative multi-media ensembles with visual arts, movies, dance, poetry, computer generated graphics, etc.).
 A detailed proposal of the recital program is required and must be submitted at least 2 months before the recital for approval.

-MM and MA students will register for ESM 410: (0 credits – Advanced Certificate in the Art of Improvisation Recital)
+MM and MA students will register for ESM 410: Certificate of Advanced Achievement in the Art of Improvisation Recital (0 credits)

-DMA and PhD students will register for ESM 510: (0 credits – Advanced Certificate in the Art of Improvisation Recital)
+DMA and PhD students will register for ESM 510: Certificate of Advanced Achievement in the Art of Improvisation Recital (0 credits)

 How Can I Apply?

-Please submit an application form and cover letter to the Graduate Studies Office.
+Please submit an application form and cover letter to Dariusz Terefenko